ucldc/ucldc-docs/docs/dams/metadata-model.md

                 Descriptive statements that characterize more fully the scope or content of the resource.
             </td>
             <td class="confluenceTd">
-                Depicts unknown automobile driver stopping at roadside to add water to engine on all-day drive from Chico to Sacramento.
-Exact location unknown.
-Verso stamped with 596; manuscript note indicates car owned by “N.E.R.”<br/>
+                Depicts unknown automobile driver stopping at roadside to add water to engine on all-day drive from Chico to Sacramento”<br/>
             </td>
             <td class="confluenceTd">
                 <br/>